mahitayadla/maven-music_EDA/README.md

-# maven-music_EDA
+# 🎵 Maven Music Customer Churn Analysis
+---

-This project analyzes customer data for Maven Music, a music streaming service, to identify factors contributing to customer churn and provide actionable insights to reduce subscription cancellations.
-The analysis includes exploratory data analysis, predictive modeling, and strategic recommendations for improving customer retention.
+This project analyzes customer data for Maven Music, a music streaming service, to identify factors contributing to customer churn and develop data-driven strategies for improving customer retention.
+The analysis transforms raw customer data into actionable insights that can guide business decisions and reduce subscription cancellations.